OneTigris is a tactical-style outdoor gear store selling all kinds of products, from airsoft gear to affordable military-style dog harnesses.

 As always, be sure the harness is a good fit for YOUR dog.
 If you need help deciding, read our article on harness fitting.

-You can buy all their products on their website, and most of them are also available on Amazon.
 You can find sizing information, videos, and detailed descriptions of each product on their page.
 Be sure to check their sizing chart because this harness is tailored for bigger dogs - Mia had the medium size, and the only other sizes are L and XL.

 Many of you asked Mia’s measurements to better understand the different products’ fit.
 Your best chance of finding a good fitting gear is always to measure (and remeasure) your dog.
 Even we grab the measuring tape before getting a new product - even though we tested a lot of them, and have a good feeling of her size by now.